i-lateral/silverstripe-catalogue/docs/en/Installation.md

 * Extract the module into a directory callled "catalogue" in your project
 * Run http://www.yoursite.com/dev/build?flush=all

-## Add a "Product" object
+## Add a "Product" and "Category" objects and controllers

 The catalogue module works in a similar way to the CMS module.
-Once installed you will need to add a "Product" object to your "mysite" folder that extends CatalogueProduct.
+Once installed you will need to add a "Product" and a "Category" (that extend CatalogueProduct and CatalogueCategory) object to your "mysite" folder.

 For example: